kodecocodes/SC_JoshSteele/For Instructor/Contacts-02-Add/README.md

 In this screencast - once we've taken care of asking for permission to access the Contacts store - we'll do 2 things.
 First, we'll make our rows in the table have an action for adding that friend to our contacts, and second, actually perform the calls to save the new contact to the store.

-With that in mind, let's go over how to add a new contact to the contact store.
+Ok, in its current state, I an see my friend's contact information in a very familar contacts UI, and I can also import current contacts into RWConnect - but what if I want to go the other way, and move a friend from RWConnect into my Contacts?
+Let's go over how to add a new contact to the contact store.

 #DEMO